top of page

 • August 2024

 The Millbrook Society at the Moland House Annual Revolutionary Reenactment Saturday, August 17, 2024 at the Moland House in Warminster The Warwick Township Historical Society celebrated General Washington’s 13 day Neshaminy Encampment at their Annual Revolutionary Reenactment at The Moland House in Warminster.
 The Millbrook Society exhibited at the event, as well as offered tours and information about the archeological digs and projects ongoing at the site.
 The Millbrook Society has displayed Moland House artifacts excavated from its archeological work on the site over the past 25 years, some from the pre-colonial period.
 Archaeological projects at the Moland House have included excavations, geophysical scanning, and the analysis of building features.
 Millbrook has also presented information and education about the archeologist's "tools of the trade."
-Millbrook conducts several education programs about archeology at this site and offsite. 🔗 Read more about Millbrook’s Archeology Projects and Educational Opportunities Check out some pics from the event!
+Millbrook conducts several education programs about archeology at this site and offsite. 🔗 Read more about Millbrook’s Archeology Projects and Educational Opportunities

 • April 2024